OpenCyphal/pycyphal/docs/pages/architecture.rst

 ------------------

-The presentation layer submodule :mod:`pyuavcan.presentation` is the first submodule among the reviewed so far that depends on other submodules (barring the utility submodule, which is an implicit dependency so it's not mentioned).
+The presentation layer submodule :mod:`pyuavcan.presentation` is the first submodule among the reviewed so far that depends on other submodules (aside from the utility submodule).
 The internal dependency relations can be visualized as follows:

 .. graphviz::